 Watch this short video on searching in the Library catalogue.

-Databases are online libraries, providing a search platform to find and access ebooks, journal articles, newspaper articles, theses, videos and more.
-They are designed to enable searching for topics or areas of interest, with powerful search functionality and refining options that enables targeted research.
+Databases are online collections, providing a search platform to find and access ebooks, journal articles, newspaper articles, theses, videos and more.
+They have powerful search functionalities and refining options that enable you to create targeted searches.

 Watch this short video on searching the ProQuest database to learn more about how to perform an effective search using alternative keywords (combined with AND/OR), truncation and phrase searching.

 Searching the Internet through Google or another search engine can be a useful step in the search process.
-As previously discussed, you can use it to:
+You can use it to:

 It is important that you evaluate any information you find for bias, accuracy and appropriateness before you include it in your assignment.